The Federal Information Security Management Act (FISMA)

 Key requirements of FISMA

-IT system inventory and risks catalog.
 Every federal agency or contractor working with the government needs to keep an inventory of all information systems used within the organization, and identify how these systems connect to one another.
 Each firm must also categorize their information and IT systems in order of risk to ensure that sensitive information and the systems such information flow through are sufficiently protected.

-Information security plan.
 Each firm needs to create a security plan and keep it up-to-date.
 The plan contains descriptions of security controls implemented within the organization, security policies, and a timetable for introduction of further controls.

-Risk Assessments.
 Each organization must conduct risk assessments according to NIST SP 800-30 guidelines.
 Security risks need to be identified at the organizational level, the business process level, and the information system level.
 FISMA requires program officials and the head of each agency to conduct annual security reviews to ensure risks are kept to acceptable levels in a cost-effective, timely and efficient manner.

 Enforcement and penalties for non-compliance